“How was class?” I asked her.

 He happily accepted this sign as significant for him and told me he brought back a unicorn for me.
-I personally didn’t feel any strong connection to unicorns but knew it was a magical and mystical creature that exuded grace and a powerful presence.
+I personally didn’t feel any strong connection to unicorns but knew they were magical and mystical creatures that exuded grace and presence.

 Peter taught us to create a sacred space when counselling.
 A sacred space is an environment that’s healing, loving, safe and non-judgemental.
 One where a person you’re holding that space for feels they can share themselves in an honest and real way because whatever they say will be accepted, contained and worked through with professionalism and kindness.
 I thought that I was learning to create it for my future clients but it turned out that a sacred space was being created for me too.

 Just after I started the course I received a call from Singapore.
 My father had been diagnosed with terminal brain cancer.
 Being so far away from him as he was going through this was harder than I thought it’d be.

 The intensity of my pain had me wondering if I was dying instead.
 It took the ground right out from under me.